FRACK FREE SUSSEX Let's keep it that way!

 The government plans to allow various extreme energy extraction techniques including fracking and acidisation for gas and oil across the Sussex Weald.
 To be economically viable this would require hundreds of wells to be drilled across our county.
 Our downland, meadowland, farmland and woodland would be subject to wide-scale industrialisation.

-In the USA, towns near fracking sites have seen cancer rates rising, water supplies running out and the poisoning of land, livestock, pets and people by hazardous air pollutants.
+There are many peer-reviewed studies that show that towns near fracking sites in the US have seen cancer rates rising, water supplies running out and the poisoning of land, livestock, pets and people by hazardous air pollutants.
 Water that was once pristine is now so contaminated with methane that it can be set alight.
 Industry studies show 5-7% of all new oil and gas wells leak and ALL wells will leak eventually.

 Our water supply, which comes predominantly from the chalk aquifer, would be threatened.